 Should I get a yearly physical exam?

-For healthy men under age 40, the current guidelines recommend the following:
+For healthy people under age 40, the current guidelines recommend the following:

 - Testicular exam by a medical provider every 1 to 2 years.
 Testicular cancer is one of the most common forms of cancer in men age 18 to 35.